mellyynda/firstNodeProject/README.md

 ## firstNodeProject

-> "/" returns a json object with quotes and their authors
+> "/" returns an array of 1642 json objects with quotes and their authors
  example:
  ```
     {